 Patients were treated on a set schedule of IV dosing for two 21-day cycles.
 At the end of the second cycle if their physician felt the patient was receiving a treatment benefit without unacceptable side effects, the duration of treatment could be expanded using the same 21-day treatment cycles.

-The results showed SOR-C13 was safe and generally well tolerated in patients with advanced solid tumors of epithelial origin, without evidence of the hematological, cardiac, neurological or other significant toxicities often observed with cytotoxic chemotherapy.
-Because of the expanded treatment duration, a total of 486 IV infusions were given in the Phase 1.
+The results showed SOR-C13 was safe and generally well tolerated in the FIH trial patients, without evidence of the hematological, cardiac, neurological or other significant toxicities often observed with cytotoxic chemotherapy.
+Because of the expanded treatment duration, a total of 486 IV infusions were given in the Phase 1 trial.
 With this, there were no drug related serious adverse events reported.

 The FDA has awarded orphan drug status to SOR-C13 for the treatment of ovarian cancer and for the treatment of pancreatic cancer.

 The study also provided preliminary indications of anticancer activity for SOR-C13.
 After the first two cycles of treatment, 55% of patients had stable disease.
 One patient that came into the study with progressive disease was stable for more than one year.
 Promising anti-tumor activity was seen in both patients with pancreatic ductal adenocarcinoma, who had each failed three prior regimens of anticancer therapy.
-One of these patients showed a 27% reduction in tumor size after 4 treatment cycles which correlated with a validated blood biomarker for pancreatic cancer.
+One of these patients showed a 27% reduction in tumor size after four treatment cycles which correlated with a validated blood biomarker for pancreatic cancer.
 The FDA has awarded orphan drug status to SOR-C13 for the treatment of ovarian cancer and for the treatment of pancreatic cancer.

 For a comprehensive description of our Phase 1 clinical trial please see the attached paper published in the journal Investigational New Drugs.

 SOR-C13 provides a unique mechanism for anticancer activity, through the inhibition of the TRPV6 calcium channel activity.
-Based on good drug tolerability and manageable safety profile, and coupled with promising anti-tumor activity observed from the first clinical trial, further studies to investigate SOR-C13 as an anti-cancer agent are planned.
+Based on a favorable safety profile, coupled with promising anti-tumor activity observed from the first clinical trial, further studies to investigate SOR-C13 as an anti-cancer agent were initiated.

-The absence of toxicity commonly observed with cytotoxic agents provides a rationale for investigation of SOR-C13 with background antineoplastic agents (i.e., combination with other cancer drugs) to increase anticancer efficacy with reduced risk of cumulative or overlapping toxicities.
+The absence of toxicity commonly observed with cytotoxic agents provides a rationale for the investigation of SOR-C13 with standard of care antineoplastic agents (i.e., combination with other cancer drugs) to improve anticancer efficacy with reduced risk of cumulative or overlapping toxicities.